AhmedHalbas/RememberMe/README.md

 3- Users List
 <br/>

-Also, sending an SMS to a pre-selected number in case of Location changed
+Also, sending an SMS to a pre-selected number in case of Location changed and pushing scheduled notification for user memory refreshing
 <br/>

-### Technologies Used
+### Technologies and Packages Used

 * Flutter
 * TensorFlow Lite
 * ML Vision
 * Geolocator
 * Twilio API
+* Flutter Local Notification

 for anyone who want to use it please cite us and the original project creator.